 Second, you can purchase any of the following assets, which won't count toward your SSI asset limit:

 Most other assets you might purchase would count toward the SSI asset limit.
-If you were to buy, say, a boat, it would be counted as an asset toward the SSI limit, so it wouldn't help you spend the lump sum within nine months.
+If you were to buy, say, a boat, it would be counted as an asset toward the SSI limit, so it wouldn't help you spend down the lump sum within nine months.

-Those who were disabled before the age of 26 can put their backpay into an ABLE account, a special type of account created by the Achieving a Better Life Experience Act, a federal law passed in 2014.
-Money in an ABLE account doesn't count as assets or resources for the purpose of SSI disability benefits or Medicaid.
+If you were disabled before you turned 26, you can put your backpay into an ABLE account, a special type of account created by the Achieving a Better Life Experience Act, a federal law.
+The money you keep in an ABLE account doesn't count as assets or resources for SSI disability benefits or Medicaid.
 (Learn more about ABLE accounts.)

 You can also put some of your SSI back pay into savings for a Program to Achieve Self-Support (PASS) to help you return to work.
 For instance, you could save some of your SSI back pay for school or technical training, and that savings won't count as a resource.